Patrick Rahmen: Coaching career

 On 20 May 2021, FC Basel announced that Rahmen had signed a new contract that made him head coach of the FCB first team.
 To the end of the calendar year there was an amount of press reports that Rahmen would be replaced, but then, on 31 December the club announced that the contract with head coach had been extended for a further year until summer 2023.
 However, just a few weeks later, on 21 February the club announced that the contract with Rahmen had been terminated, due to "unsatisfactory sportive development of the team and lack of clear perspective".

+Between 2022 and 2023, he was the coach of the Switzerland national under-21 football team.

+On 14 June 2023, he was appointed head coach of FC Winterthur.
+He will join the club following the 2023 U21 Euros.
+With Winterthur he managed to qualify for the Championship Group during the regular season, despite coaching one of the weaker teams of the league on paper.

+On 14 May 2024, he was announced as the new head coach of Swiss serial champions BSC Young Boys for the upcoming season.
+Following a poor start in the league, which saw the team in last place with just six points and one win after nine games played, his appointment with Young Boys was terminated.
+Despite the poor league results, he did successfully qualify to the group stage of the UEFA Champions League, beating Galatasaray 4–2 on aggregate in the playoff round of qualifying.
+However, at the time of his dismissal, Young Boys sat bottom of the Champions League table, following 0–3 and 0–5 losses to Aston Villa and FC Barcelona, respectively.

+On 22 October 2025, he returned to FC Winterthur, replacing recently dismissed Uli Forte and taking over the team sitting in last place with just two points out of nine games in the 2025–26 Swiss Super League.

 Personal life

-Patrick's father is Bruno Rahmen, who was also a former Swiss football player and five time winner of the Swiss League Championship.
+Patrick's father is Bruno Rahmen, who was also a former Swiss football player and five-time winner of the Swiss League Championship.
 Later Bruno Rahmen worked as football manager.
 Patrick's brother is Micha and was also a professional footballer.